Digging Into The Prehispanic

 Beyond his work at the archaeological site, Albert was a well-respected anthropologist and federally licensed tour guide, leading excursions throughout Mexico, from the ruins of Oaxaca to the pyramids of the Yucatán.
 His approach was educational yet accessible, making complex histories engaging for everyone, from first-time visitors to seasoned scholars.

-If you are interested in a tour of the Cañada de la Virgen archaeological site and would like a recommended guide, please contact below.
+If you are interested in a tour of the Cañada de la Virgen archaeological site or another tour in San Miguel de Allende, and would like a recommended guide, please contact below: